aws-observability/aws-otel-lambda/README.md

    ```
    ./build.sh
    ```
-4. Go to a sample application folder, such as `sample-apps/sam/python`, `sample-apps/terraform/nodejs/aws-sdk`, etc
+4. Go to a sample application folder, such as `sample-apps/aws-sdk/deploy/wrapper/`.

 5. Deploy sample application by,

-    1. For SAM sample application
+    For Terraform sample application
     ```
-        ./run.sh
+    terraform init
+    terraform apply -auto-approve
     ```

-    2. For Terraform sample application
+ To Deploy SAM sample application, navigate to `sample-apps/python-aws-sdk-aiohttp-sam/` and run.
     ```
-       terraform init
-       terraform apply -auto-approve
+    ./run.sh
     ```

 ## Security